lzim/teampsd/mtl_facilitate_workgroup/facilitator_say/mtl_session09_say.md

 ## **Run Experiment 2**

 ### 8. Adjust experiment sliders for the new experiment, keeping in mind that the previous run’s settings are in effect.
-  + Adjust experiment sliders for the new experiment, keeping in mind that the previous run’s settings are in effect.

   + Drag the Text Section to the left so you can open the **Experiment Section.** _As you adjust sliders up/down in the Experiments section_, refine the text in the Hypothesis box to reflect the new practice decisions to be tested, _and the expected relative differences that will be observed as compared to the Base Case and Experiment 1._ Move each slider named in the question to its desired value.

 ### 9. Run and then Save (without resetting).
 Name this run according to the variable setting(s) you changed.